ammonshepherd/meal-api/README.md

 - This will generate a migration file in `migrations/versions/` with the changes you made in the database.
     - **NOTE** You'll definitely want to double check what is automatically generated.
 Sometimes it doesn't quite know what you want.
-For example, changing a table name will automatically drop the old table and create a new one.
-Instead, change that to use the rename_table command for the upgrade and downgrade.
+    - For example, changing a table name will automatically drop the old table and create a new one.
+    - Instead, change that to use the rename_table command for the upgrade and downgrade.
+- Delete the changes from the database, then run the upgrade command to redo the changes
+  - `python manage.py db upgrade`

 ### Run the changes
 - Run the upgrade locally
   - `python manage.py db upgrade head`